SpeysideHEP/spey-pyhf/docs/simplify.rst

       control and validation regions, however there is no fixed convention in naming which lead to choosing wrong channels for the construction of the :math:`\mathcal{L}^{\rm control}`.
 One can overwrite the system selection by providing the indices of the control and validation regions within the channel list from the background only statistical model dictionary.
-This can be found by iterating over ``background_only["channels"]``.
+The channel names of the ``statistical_model`` can be extracted via ``list(statistical_model.backend.model.channels)`` property.
+For details see :attr:`~spey_pyhf.data.FullStatisticalModelData.channels`.

 .. note::